Is Global Remote Work Becoming a Brand’s Most Valuable Advantage?

 Travel, new spaces, and cultural experiences = better ideas.

 Novelty triggers dopamine pathways and new associations in the brain.
-These new associations stack up, connecting memories and generating ideas in a way that only exposure grants you.
+These new associations stack up, connecting memories and generating ideas in a way that only exposure to new environments can grant you.

 Autonomy Builds Loyalty